eclipsesrl/udesly-docs/docs/shopify-misc-elements.md

 ## Blog Link

 Shopify allows to create several blogs.
-It's the link to a blog and it can be used everywhere in the project.
+This element is the link to a blog and it can be used everywhere in the project.

 Insert a link or a button element and enter the attribute: